alexnardini/FLAM3_for_SideFX_Houdini/README.md

 ### Karma render Note:

-Karma viewport renders do not use any density estimator neither any final color corrections that instead are present in other applications.
-It does brighten the high density areas instead ( more points, more bright ).
-A custom shader would help in this for sure.
+Karma viewport renders do not use any density estimator neither any log density display ( a form of tone mapping ) that instead are present in other applications.
+It does brighten up the high density areas instead ( more points, more bright ).
+A custom shader in theory could implement a log density display and some form of density estimator.

 ### Lets start with this gnarl preset: